janietong/tictactoe/README.md

 2 player python coded tic tac toe game.
-Code implemented to 10 microbits, so that each microbit displays one user's value, except one, which is connected to the remote control.
+Code implemented to a BBC microbit and Kitronik gamezip, so that game progress is displayed on LEDs.